Skye Kimura's not letting anything stop her from completing a postgraduate diploma in Public Health.

 “I've been able to learn different techniques which are contributing to my work, but I feel like it's been a reciprocal process too, that I've been welcomed as someone with something to offer to my fellow students.”

 The reputation of the University of Otago and the convenience of having a local campus in Wellington have been factors in Skye's choices, but also, “the calibre of the lecturers”.

 “They are amazing, and inspiring, but so humble about all their achievements.”

-Skye (of Ngāti Raukawa, Taranaki and Tūwharetoa descent) says the study and the workload have been challenging with her job, whānau commitments and iwi responsibilities, but she decided “this is so important to me, I will make it happen”.
+Skye, (of Ngāti Raukawa, Taranaki and Tūwharetoa descent), says the study and the workload have been challenging with her job, whānau commitments and iwi responsibilities, but decided: “This is so important to me, I will make it happen”.

 Find out more about Public Health studies in Wellington